waddhuiy/skatedate/docs/landing-page.md

 # What?
 <site name> allows skateboarders who are travelling to easily find locals and spots at their destination.
-It also allows those locals to be aware of visiting skateboarders in their city.
+It also allows those locals to be notified of visiting skateboarders in their city.

 # Who are we?
 <site name> is comprised of three skateboards from Dublin.
 Paddy Walsh who is a graphic designer and who is currently residing in Dublin originally came up for with the idea for <site name>, currently paddy alongside with two other skateboarders from Dublin is working on a online publication showcasing the Dublin the skate scene.
 The other two founders of <site name> are Martin O'Grady and Luke Murphy who are two programmers who left Ireland last summer to build skateparks in Palestine for a charity known as SkatePal.
 Currently Luke and Martin are travelling around South America and are hoping to use <site name> to meet local skateboarders and to skate the spots their cities have to offer.